youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

     bounding boxes, $$M$$ is 25,200, $$N$$ is 10, and, two groups become model output and ground truth label.
 25,200 x 10 is a huge $$n$$ for any matching algorithm.
 So you need to filter the 25,200 boxes first.
-Here comes the NMS, Non-Maximum Superssion, an algorithm to pick out the boxes by progressively delete similar ones until the remaining ones are not similar enough.
+Here comes the NMS, Non-Maximum Suppression, an algorithm to pick out the boxes by progressively delete similar ones until the remaining ones are not similar enough.
 You need a metric to define the similarity, so you google them, you find IoU, Intersection over Union, it's a simple formula, easy to learn and